By Hidden Beaches specialist Ludo

 Where I’d stay on Saint Lucia

 If you want to stay near the Pitons, you can’t beat Ladera, which sits on a ledge between the twin peaks.
 The open-air rooms look out to sea where the jungle-covered Piton walls dive down to greet it.
-Luxury chocolatiers Hotel Chocolat grow their cocoa on an estate just down the road, with a public restaurant I can recommend (everything on the menu features chocolate, including the roast beef).
+Luxury chocolatiers Hotel Chocolat grow their cocoa on an estate just down the road, which has a public restaurant I can recommend (everything on the menu features chocolate, including the roast beef).

 For a coastal escape, try the Spanish-style Cap Maison.
 Set on a cliff above its own secluded beach, the sea air breezes through its villas and cloistered courtyards.
 You’re a short drive from the bars and restaurants of Rodney Bay, but the hotel’s restaurants were so good I never had need to find alternatives.